Anthology (Alien Ant Farm album): Composition and lyrics

-Musically, critics have described the sound of Anthology as alternative metal and nu metal, taking influence by alternative rock, and drawing comparisons to Make Yourself (1999) by Incubus and Mer de Noms (2000) by A Perfect Circle.
+Musically, critics have described the sound of Anthology as alternative metal and nu metal, taking influence from alternative rock, and drawing comparisons to Make Yourself (1999) by Incubus and Mer de Noms (2000) by A Perfect Circle.
 The band attempted vocal harmonies in the vein of the Electric Light Orchestra, Steely Dan, and Queen.
 Mitchell's vocals were compared to Maynard James Keenan of Tool; he wrote many of the tracks during a breakup.
 The opening track "Courage" details a relationship which has reached its breaking point.
 "Movies" uses staccato guitar parts against a funk-esque bassline.
 Mitchell said the song is about comparing a relationship to cinema.
 "Flesh and Bone" recalls the Police with Cosgrove's reggae-esque drum rhythms; Tye Zamora's brother Jon contributed additional background vocals to the song.
 At the suggestion of Zamora, Mitchell wrote the lyrics around religion, asking questions about people's beliefs.
 "Whisper" is an attack on the music industry; Cosgrove said it was about being turned down by labels after doing showcases for them.